Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Introduction

-\looseness=-1 While much of the existing literature has provided valuable insights into training without regularization, the importance of regularization, such as weight decay, cannot be overstated in practice.
 Weight decay is standard in modern neural network training, playing a crucial role in controlling model complexity and ensuring generalization \citep{shalev2014understanding,bach2017breaking}, particularly when training large, overparametrized networks on real-world data.
 Despite its widespread use, the theoretical understanding of how regularization influences the loss landscape and optimization dynamics remains incomplete.
-In this work, we study the training dynamics of two-layer ReLU networks under weight decay.
+In this work, we study the training dynamics of two-layer ReLU networks with $\ell_2$-regularization.
 Our analysis begins with a geometric perspective, characterizing the loss landscape induced by weight decay.
 We then examine how this geometric understanding translates (or fails to translate) into practical optimization behaviors by analyzing the training dynamics on specific data examples.